GSS-FED/vital-ui-kit-react/CONTRIBUTING.md

 ### Developing with Storybook
 After install the dependencies
-- `yarn run storybook` will run `playground` storybook in development mode.
+- `yarn run storybook` will run `playground` storybook, and all packages will be watched.
+- All stories are located in `playground/stories`.

+#### Add new package
+- Create a package like others.
+- Add it to playground, run `lerna add @vital-ui/your-new-package --scope @gssfed/playground`

+### Test
+- `yarn run test:web`

 ### Build and Publish